chainsawriot/methodshub-weat/index.md

 implicit associations using word embeddings trained on a large language corpus.

-## One-hot vectors
+## Cosine distance

-In the traditional “bag of words” text representation, a word is presented as a so-called “one-hot” vector.
-For example, in a simple corpus of 10 documents:
+Suppose we have the following corpus of 10 documents:

 **Doc 1**: berlin is the capital of germany